 top of page

-If you read John of the Cross, Teresa of Avila, Julian of Norwich, or really most of the mystics from that time, you’ll notice something right away: They didn’t just value humility, they actively asked for it.
+If you read John of the Cross, Teresa of Avila, Julian of Norwich, or most mystics from that era, you’ll notice something striking: They didn’t just value humility; they actively asked for it.

 Julian of Norwich had three spiritual wishes.
-One of them was to be made so gravely ill that she would come to death’s door, just to see God more clearly.
+One of them was to be gravely ill, approaching death’s door, just to see God more clearly.
 And that actually happened.
-John of the Cross writes openly about asking God for things to go wrong, for hardships to come his way, to bring him back down to size, to deflate his sense of self-importance.
+John of the Cross openly writes about asking God for things to go wrong, for hardships to come his way, to bring him back down to size, to deflate his sense of self-importance.

 Now, it’s hard for us to wrap our heads around this today.
 Some of that’s just the medieval worldview, sure.
-But also, this whole mindset stands in complete contrast to what we’re used to now.
+But this mindset stands in stark contrast to our current perspectives.

 Modern Spirituality vs. the Mystics

-Think about modern Christianity, or even broader, self-help and new age movements.
-It’s often about “manifesting abundance,” “thinking positive thoughts,” “attracting wealth, health, success, love.”
-The law of attraction.
-The secret.
-Vision boards.
-It’s all: “How do I get what I want?”
+Consider modern Christianity, or even broader self-help and new age movements.
+It often revolves around “manifesting abundance,” “thinking positive thoughts,” and “attracting wealth, health, success, and love.”
+The law of attraction, the secret, vision boards—it's all about: “How do I get what I want?”
 “How do I make life work for me?”

+The mystics, however, were saying: “Actually, God… don’t give me what I want.”
+“Please strip away everything that builds my ego.”
+“Make me humble.”
 This is the complete opposite of the current cultural narrative.
-And when you really sit with it, it’s wild.
-Because in this modern world, the idea of not getting what we want sounds like failure.
-But to the mystics, it was the only way to get closer to what matters.
+When you sit with it, it’s wild.
+In this modern world, the idea of not getting what we want sounds like failure.
+But to the mystics, it was the only way to get closer to what truly matters.

 Dear Universe… Please Ruin My Life?